Child Custody & Divorce Resources for Alaska

 Dads Rights, Moms Rights, its really Children's Rights.

-Case Management Forms for Child Custody Litigants
+Child Custody Case Management Forms

-2007 Edition.
-Chapters include forms that will help you 'Get a Handle on Your Situation', deal with 'The Professionals', institute and maintain control, 'Case management', and give you 'Examples of Legal Forms'.
-Fathers Rights and Mothers Rights groups encourage dads and moms to use the 'Incident Report Forms' and an observer to defuse potentially explosive confrontations.
-The 'Condition of the Child Form' is excellent for creating a paper trail to disprove false abuse charges.
+The 'Condition of the Child Form' is excellent for creating a paper trail to prove real charges or disprove false abuse charges.
 Other forms include Contact Problem and Incident List, Evidence to Disprove Statements, Equipment & Service Options, Witness Practice - Review, Evaluating the professionals, Authorization for Child's Medical Care, Temporary Delegation of Parental Authority, Trip Permission.
 Essential to the effective management of the most important event in your life.
 The control you gain and maintain can help with child custody or divorce.
 This book is 8 1/2" X 11" and contains more than

 Connect with a Local Divorce Lawyer (866) 200-5399While